 - Represent GW and Corcoran programs at Key Recruitment Events.

 Each ambassador will participate in activities to help prospective students learn about our programs and what it’s like to be a Corcoran student at GW.
-Activities include campus open houses and admitted student events.
+Activities include virtual and on-campus open houses and admitted student events.

 - Plan Corcoran events and outreach for current students.